MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-admin-auditing.md

 ms.service: powerbi
 ms.subservice: powerbi-admin
 ms.topic: how-to
-ms.date: 09/23/2021
+ms.date: 10/27/2021
 ms.custom: licensing support
 LocalizationGroup: Administration
 ---

 # Track user activities in Power BI

-Knowing who is taking what action on which item in your Power BI tenant can be critical in helping your organization fulfill its requirements, like meeting regulatory compliance and records management.
-With Power BI, you have two options to track user activity: The [Power BI activity log](#use-the-activity-log) and the [unified audit log](#use-the-audit-log).
+Knowing who is taking what action on which item in Power BI can be critical in helping your organization fulfill its requirements, like meeting regulatory compliance and records management.
+This article discusses two options to track user activity: The [Power BI activity log](#use-the-activity-log) and the [unified audit log](#use-the-audit-log).

 ## Choosing a log source
 The Power BI Activity Log and unified audit log both contain a complete copy of the [Power BI auditing data](#operations-available-in-the-audit-and-activity-logs).
 However, we highly recommend using the Power BI Activity Log for the following reasons: